ramosf123/Tip-Calculator/README.md

 ## Notes

-This was the first ever iOS app I have ever developed so I struggled getting the hang of Swift's syntax as well as understanding some of the implementation, but overall it was a fun process.
+This was the 1st ever iOS app I have ever developed so I struggled getting the hang of Swift's syntax as well as understanding some of the implementation, but overall it was a fun process.
 I went alongside the video tutorial given to us by CodePath and from there changed the UI to look more appealing.
 I did have trouble understanding how the change in currency symbol would work as some guides online used outdated implementations in their examples, but I was able to adapt them to the current Swift standard.
 To be honest, for being my first app, I felt fairly comfortable developing on Xcode and with Swift as oppose to developing with Android Studio and Java for the first time.

 ## License